Hundreds protest LGBTQ bills at Iowa state Capitol

 “Part of why we are here where we are today is I was surprised to find out that some of our major health care providers in the state were actually doing this when we inquired about it,” Grassley said, “...
 So we feel very strongly about our position that we’re taking on this issue.”

-Teachers and education advocates said at the rally that the bills that deal with LGBTQ issues in education are “censorship” and restrict the ability of teachers to be a trusted resource for their students.
+Teachers and education advocates said at the rally that the bills that dealt with LGBTQ issues in education were “censorship” and restricted the ability of teachers to be a trusted resource for their students.

 Under a bill proposed by Gov. Kim Reynolds, any school employee would need to notify parents if a student expresses a gender identity different from their biological sex, and schools would need parents’ permission to refer to a student by a different name or set of pronouns.
 Republicans have said the provisions would give parents information about important decisions their child is making, but some teachers said the bill could put students in harm’s way if their parents do not accept them.